<simpleError in detach("package:base"): detaching "package:base" is not allowed>

 Delayed binding: sounds like a syntactic binding (for parsing purposes)?

-and why might you prefer it? rebind <- function(name, value, env = parent.frame()) {
+rebind <- function(name, value, env = parent.frame()) {

 if (identical(env, emptyenv())) {